theopinard/pydata25-conference/docs/committees/infrastructure.md

 tasks or urgent issues that may arise.

 * Preparations: a few hours per week
-* Conference: depending on preparation beforehand more or less workload.
+* Conference: depending on preparation beforehand, more or less workload.

 ### Timeline